Civil-Service-Human-Resources/es-type-bug-fix/README.md

 ## Track logs

-The logs are contained in `logs/app.log`.
+The logs are located in `logs/app.log`.

 Use this command in a new tab (outside the container) to track logs live: